 - Over 500 hours will be donated in volunteering time and expertise

 - 11 new apartments for homeless young people

-Our team are working on the renovation and conversion of an empty derelict property in Bedminster in the centre of Bristol, it will create 11 new apartments to provide much-needed affordable housing in the city for young homeless people.
+Our team are managing the renovation and conversion of an empty derelict property in Bedminster in the centre of Bristol, it will create 11 new apartments to provide much-needed affordable housing in the city for young homeless people.

 The buildings which will soon become East Street Mews, have been empty for over a decade.
 What was once a busy workshop and residential accommodation, has fallen into significant disrepair.

 Together with an innovative team of local businesses, charities and property experts with support from Bristol City Council are all working together, free of charge, to create these new homes, which will provide a solid foundation on which its residents can move on to the next stage of their lives in education or employment.